 Girard is a somewhat small city located in the state of Ohio.
 With a population of 9,477 people and four constituent neighborhoods, Girard is the 176th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Girard is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Girard is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Girard who work in office and administrative support (14.05%), sales jobs (8.89%), and food service (7.48%).
+Unlike some cities, Girard isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Girard are a mix of both white- and blue-collar jobs.
+Overall, Girard is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Girard who work in office and administrative support (14.96%), sales jobs (13.77%), and management occupations (8.27%).

-The per capita income in Girard in 2010 was $21,208, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,832 for a family of four.
+The per capita income in Girard in 2010 was $23,398, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $93,592 for a family of four.
 However, Girard contains both very wealthy and poor people as well.

 The people who call Girard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Girard residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Girard include Irish, German, Polish, and English.
+Important ancestries of people in Girard include German, Irish, English, and Polish.

 The most common language spoken in Girard is English.
-Other important languages spoken here include Italian and Thai.
+Other important languages spoken here include Slavic languages and Italian.